 A buyer and a seller both sign the land contract, which will cover agreed-upon terms and conditions of the sale.
 Upon satisfaction of all contract terms and conditions, including payment of the purchase price over a specified time period, the legal title of the property transfers from the seller to the buyer by way of a warranty deed, or other deed used to convey title.

 This article discusses the basics of a land contracts including how and when they are used to purchase real property.

 As with other types of seller financing, a land contract can be advantageous to both buyer and seller.

 Benefits to buyers.
 There might be a buyer interested in the real estate for sale who, because of their credit history or other reasons, cannot obtain approval for a needed mortgage from a traditional lender.
 The parties can enter into a sale by land contract so that the buyer makes monthly payments directly to the seller.

 Benefits to sellers.
-The seller does not receive the full purchase price up front, like the seller would if the buyer used a mortgage or paid all cash, but the seller may have more options for potential buyers, especially in a down market.
+The seller does not receive the full purchase price up front, like the seller would if the buyer used a mortgage or paid all cash, but the seller may have more options for potential buyers.
 Also, the seller might be able to negotiate a higher purchase price on the property by offering a sale by land contract.
 The seller can also require and receive a large cash down payment.